 National Health Mission

-- This mission is targeting universal health care, to achieve IMR, MMR, TFR targets, family welfare and infrastructure maintenance etc.
+- This mission is targeting universal health care, to achieve IMR, MMR, TFR targets, family welfare, infrastructure maintenance, etc.

 - The major components of the program are:

-- RMNCH+A services – which stands for reproductive, maternal, newborn, child and adolescent health care.
-Programs like Janani Suraksha Yojana, the program for adolescents like addressing the problem of anaemia among adolescent girls and boys etc.
+- RMNCH+A services – which stands for reproductive, maternal, newborn, child, and adolescent health care.
+Programs like Janani Suraksha Yojana, the program for adolescents like addressing the problem of anemia among adolescent girls and boys, etc.

-- Communicable Diseases: The National Health Policy 2017 recognises the interrelationship between communicable disease control programs and public health system strengthening.
-Different programs like National Aids Control Program, National Leprosy Eradication Program, Revised Tuberculosis Control Program, National Vector Borne Disease Control Program.
+- Communicable Diseases: The National Health Policy 2017 recognizes the interrelationship between communicable disease control programs and public health system strengthening.
+Different programs like the National Aids Control Program, National Leprosy Eradication Program, Revised Tuberculosis Control Program, and National Vector Borne Disease Control Program.

 - Non-Communicable Diseases: The National Health Policy 2017 recognizes the need to halt and reverse the growing incidence of chronic diseases.
 Different programs through the involvement of AYUSH are taking forth to address these situations, for instance, Mission Madhumeha through Ayurveda is an example of efforts to address the issue of diabetes among people.

-- Health system improvement at rural and urban level.
+- Health system improvement at rural and urban levels.

 - Mental Health: via new mental health policy.